 - Use a lap sealant - Once you've firmly pressed your patch in, it's time to use an EPDM lap sealant along the edges of the patch area.
 Smooth and flatten out the sealant and your patch should then have fully adhered.

 Having a leak in your home can be an absolute nightmare.
-Depending on how bad the leak or crack in your flat roof is, there's a variety of repair options.
+Depending on how bad the leak or crack in your flat roof is, there are a variety of repair options.
 For minor fixes, it is possible to temporarily patch up areas and reseal your roof every year or two.
 But the best thing you can do is remember that flat roofing requires routine maintenance.
 Make sure your roof is usually dry, clean off any debris or branches, make sure you have proper ventilation, or at least have gutters for water to runoff.
 Properly maintaining your flat roof should avoid the risk of any leaks, but rubber materials also degrade over time.
 Potentially, rubber materials have the ability to last up to 40 or 50 years.
 The key thing to remember is to keep your flat roof in good shape, and always consider hiring a roofing contractor to inspect the leak for you.